Creating custom apps

 Django Apps vs. Simmate Apps¶

-Simmate is built on top of the Django web framework, which is used by thousands of developers to build a countless number of applications and software.
-In turn, the applications built with Django support millions of users accross the globe.
-Moreover, many major software companies & products were built using Django:
+Simmate is built on top of the Django web framework, which is used by thousands of developers.
+In fact, many major software companies & products were built using Django:

-And again, Simmate is a small addition to this list.
+... and many more.
+Simmate is a very small addition to this list.

 Step-by-Step Tutorials¶